wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 Although connection pooling didn't originally answer my question into controlling concurrent database load, I quickly realised I could leverage its efficient connection management system to better control access to the database.
 As soon as I started using it my runtime errors started going away.

-In this blog post I go into detail of connection pooling.
+In this blog I get into the nitty gritty of connection pooling.
 More specifically I look at pgbouncer, a connection pooling service for Postgres.

-This post is packed with examples and step by step guides.
-Enjoy!
+On the second half of the post I include step by step guides on how to setup pgbouncer locally and in kubernetes.

 ## What is connection Pooling?
 Open a connection.
 Run the queries.
 Close the connection.
 Repeat.
 This is the process a client goes through to run a queries in a database.